fusionpbx/fusionpbx-docs/source/applications/fax_server.rst

 There are more settings for fax under Advanced > Default Settings then fax category.

-To create a fax server goto App > Fax Server.
-Click the + on the right. **Leave the Destination Number blank** or faxing wont work.
-Destination Number is used in the Fax Server Dial Plan and is set based on the fax server internal extension number.
-Define the fields, the ones in **bold** are required.
+* To create a fax server goto App > Fax Server.
+Click the + on the right.
+    * **Leave the Destination Number blank** or faxing wont work.
+* Destination Number is used in the Fax Server Dial Plan and is set based on the fax server internal extension number.
+* Define the fields, the ones in **bold** are required.
 It is a good idea to organize so define the name thoughtfully.
-The extension you must use one that is not allready created.
-Account Code should autofill.
+* The extension you must use one that is not allready created.
+* Account Code should autofill.
 Again, **leave the Destination Number blank**.
-A prefix can be defined when sending a fax.
-Email is for inbound faxes and will be on the server and sent to the defines email.
-Define the Caller ID Name and Number.
-Leave the Forward Number and Greeting blank for normal settings.
-Number of channels define with a numerical value.
-Keep organized by adding a Description.
+* A prefix can be defined when sending a fax.
+* Email is for inbound faxes and will be on the server and sent to the defines email.
+* Define the Caller ID Name and Number.
+* Leave the Forward Number and Greeting blank for normal settings.
+* Number of channels define with a numerical value or keep blank for a default value.
+* Keep organized by adding a Description.